aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/saving-a-document/_index.md

 For the more information how to use Markdown Converter, please visit the [**HTML to Markdown Conversion**](/html/net/html-to-markdown-conversion/) article.
 ## **Save SVG**
-Usually, you could see  [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)  as a part of an HTML file, it is used to represent the vector data on the page: images, icons, tables, etc. However, SVG also could be extracted from the web page and you can manipulate it in a similar way as the HTML document.
+Usually, you could see  {{%SVG%}}  as a part of an HTML file, it is used to represent the vector data on the page: images, icons, tables, etc. However, SVG also could be extracted from the web page and you can manipulate it in a similar way as the HTML document.

 Since [**SVGDocument**](https://apireference.aspose.com/net/html/aspose.html.dom.svg/svgdocument) and [**HTMLDocument**](https://apireference.aspose.com/net/html/aspose.html/htmldocument) are based on the same [WHATWG DOM](https://dom.spec.whatwg.org/) standard, all operations such as loading, reading, editing, converting and saving are similar for both documents.
 So, all examples where you can see manipulation with the **HTMLDocument** are applicable for the **SVGDocument** as well.